 Parts of a Cow's Stomach and Their Functions

-The cow's stomach is polygastric, meaning it is made up of multiple digestive cavity.
+The cow's stomach is polygastric, meaning it is made up of multiple digestive cavities.
 In the case of cows, they are an animal with 4 different stomach compartments.
 The parts of the cow's stomach are the rumen, reticulum, omasum and abomasum.
 Within these different cavities, the food is fermented to extract nutrients, digested, stored and separated.

 Cows are ruminant animals.
 This means they are herbivores that require mastication, swallowing, regurgitating and reingestion of food in order to digest it.
 To have this peculiar diet they need a special stomach that digests plant matter high in cellulose.
 This material is difficult to process and use to obtain energy. thedailyECO looks more closely at the parts of a cow's stomach and their functions with diagrams to illustrate them.